KevinBondioni/100-Days-of-Python/README.md

 # 100 Days of Code: The Complete Python Pro Bootcamp

 Welcome to my repository for Angela Yu's intensive Python bootcamp.
-This space tracks my daily progress, featuring exercises, projects, and programming challenges designed to build strong foundations in Python development and problem-solving.
+This space tracks my progress, featuring exercises, projects, and programming challenges designed to build strong foundations in Python development and problem-solving.

 ## 🚀 Learning Objectives
 * Build a disciplined, daily coding habit.